nazeeeef007/orbital/README.md

 ## 💡 The Core Innovation

-NutriTrack isn't just another calorie counter; it's an intelligent ecosystem built on three seamlessly integrated pillars:
+NutriScan isn't just another calorie counter; it's an intelligent ecosystem built on three seamlessly integrated pillars:

 * **📱 Frontend (Mobile App Interface):** A beautifully crafted React Native application delivering a fluid and engaging user experience.
 This is where users interact, log meals, visualize progress, and discover new healthy options.
 * **🛠 Backend (Robust API Server):** A powerful Node.js server acting as the central nervous system, managing user data, authentication, and serving critical dietary information and social interactions.